Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 A confidential OAuth client fits cloud services that can keep a client secret on the server.
 Store access and refresh credentials securely, scoped to the user or installation model your integration supports.

-After authorization, use the OAuth access token for agent profile, worker, session, claim, and activity endpoints.
+After authorization, use the OAuth access token for agent profile, agent, session, claim, and activity endpoints.

 Configure the webhook

 Add an HTTPS webhook endpoint to the same app.
-Choose the agent events your cloud worker needs.
+Choose the agent events your cloud agent needs.

 Set or generate a verification key and verify the endpoint.
 Delivery uses CloudEvents JSON and includes the optional X-One-Webhook-Key header.